Legal Alerts

 The Ironclad Protection of §1322(b)(2) [The “Anti-Modification” Provision] Controls Over Confirmed Chapter 13 Plan

-At the end of the plan period, the chapter 13 trustee issued the notice of plan completion, indicating that the creditor had been paid the amount proposed in the plan (the $6,817.42 in the creditor’s claim), and the creditor’s entire…
+At the end of the plan period, the Chapter 13 trustee issued the notice of plan completion, indicating that the creditor had been paid the amount proposed in the plan (the $6,817.42 in the creditor’s claim), and the creditor’s entire…

 Continue Reading